Botswana - Kujwana

 The rider weight limit is strictly 90kg in riding kit.
 Guests may be required to step on the scales.

 Kujwana Camp has six safari tents each with solar lighting, shower and flush loo en-suite.
-There are two very spacious Riverside Suites, two slightly smaller Mini Riverside Suites and two standard Meru-style tents.
-The suites are available at a supplement.
+The tents feature attractive furnishings, bed side tables, hanging cupboard, luggage rack, floor rug and chairs.
+Of these tents, two are Riverside Suites, which are larger and have additional lounge areas.
+These suites are available at a supplement.

 Sample Itinerary for Kujwana